It takes a different approach.

 One often-overlooked teaching opportunity is the time spent together in a vehicle.
 Ask your child to identify potential hazards when you’re driving, and to suggest ways of avoiding those hazards.
 What about the car pulling out of a driveway up ahead?
 Does (or can) the driver see us?
 Who’s driving behind us, and are they at a safe distance?
 If not, what options do we have?

-The same thing can be done while cycling together.
+The same thing can be done while cycling or walking together.
 Using your own experience, as well as skills learned in a cycling course (we have courses available online) or through a guide such as the Bike Sense manual, you can help pass on knowledge to your kids that can lead to a lifetime of safer and more enjoyable riding.

 Of course, make sure that it’s done in a way that you’re neither distracting yourself, nor distracting your child in their riding.
 When you’re on bikes, the best time to talk is when you’re stopped off the roadway.